People want to have a sanctuary where they can connect with nature in their daily lives and want to create it themselves, but don’t know how.

-In early 2015, I joined the design/build department of a southern Wisconsin Nursery / Landscaping company and am exploring the landscaping field from a new view.
+In 2015, I joined the design/build department of a large southern Wisconsin Nursery / Landscaping company and am explored the landscaping field from a new view.

-I want to invite you to sign up to receive my email updates in the box at the bottom of this page.
+I want to invite you to sign up to receive my email updates by clicking here.

 Thanks for visiting my site.
 I hope you have a chance to check out some of my favorite blog posts including,